stackblitz/docs/docs/platform/webcontainers/browser-config.md

 You can work around those issues by adding exceptions for StackBlitz domains in your browser’s settings.
 Here’s how.

-## Why does StackBlitz need special treatment?
+## Why do I need to add exceptions for StackBlitz?

 WebContainers use a combination of browser technologies, such as [Service Worker][MDN_SERVICE_WORKER] and [WebAssembly][MDN_WEB_ASSEMBLY], across several domains.
 Each running project has its own domain and needs to install a Service Worker for that domain to work properly.